-In December 2018, the NSW Government amended the then Local Government (General) Regulation 2005 to give effect to 2014 amendments to the Local Government Act 1993 that enabled councils to choose countback elections to fill casual vacancies during the first 18 months of a council's term.
 The introduction of countback elections followed the NSW Parliament's Joint Standing Committee on Electoral Matters report on the 2012 Local Government elections, which recommended the introduction of a system modelled on that operating in Victoria.

-Following amendments to the Local Government (General) Regulation 2021 (which replaced the 2005 Regulation), councils in New South Wales can choose to fill casual councillor vacancies that occur after the 4 December 2021 NSW Local Government elections using countback.
+Under the Local Government (General) Regulation 2021, councils in New South Wales can choose to fill casual councillor vacancies that occur after the 4 December 2021 NSW Local Government elections using countback.

 Countback elections are described in Schedule 9A of the Local Government (General) Regulation 2021.
-Councils that do not resolve to fill vacancies using a countback will continue to fill vacancies using an attendance by-election (section 291A of the Local Government Act 1993).
+Councils that do not resolve to fill vacancies using a countback are required to fill vacancies using an attendance by-election.